How to Take a Spelling Lesson

 • Type each separate morpheme in its own box on the right side of the arrow.

-Suffixing Rules and Analytical Word Sums
+Suffixing Rules for Creating Word Sums

 • Restoring Silent <e>: Final silent <e> is restored.
 Examples: